soilwise-he/SoilWise-documentation/tech/docs/infrastructure/git.md

 ## Backlog / discussions

-Roadmap discussion, backlog and issue management are part of the Git repository.
+Roadmap discussion, backlog and issue management are part of the GitHub repository.
 Users can flag issues on existing components, documentation or data, which can then be followed up by the participants.

 ## Release management

-Releases of the components and infrastructure are managed from a Git repository, so users understand the status of a version and can download the packages.
+Releases of the components and infrastructure are managed from a GitHub repository, so users understand the status of a version and can download the packages.
 The release process is managed in an automated way through CI-CD pipelines.